Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 the form of Subversion command lines but transposing them to graphical front-ends should be relatively straightforward.

-.. _a-typical-software-development-life-cycle-on-Tuleap:

 .. figure:: ../images/screenshots/SVN_Life_Cycle.png
    :align: center
    :alt: A Typical Software Development Life Cycle on Tuleap
-   :name: A Typical Software Development Life Cycle on Tuleap

    A Typical Software Development Life Cycle on Tuleap